akhildsn/My_Blog/_posts/2021-03-13-Automating Outlook mails using python.md

 ### Setting up

-We first need to install O365 library to do so just run ```pip install O365``` wherever you are running python (I'm assuming you've already.
+We first need to install O365 library to do so just run ```pip install O365``` wherever you are running python (I'm assuming you've already set it up.
 If not, I suggest using jupyter notebook - Anaconda).

+>The first step to be able to work with this library is to register an application on Azure portal and retrieve the auth token

+#### Authentication steps

+1. You first need to register a new application on [Azure portal (App Registrations)](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)
+ - Login to Azuer portal using the mail id you want to set up the authentication for
+ - Register a new application and name it
+ - In the *Supported account types* select 'Accounts in this organizational directory only'

 ``` python
 from O365 import Account